AntonChaukin/testrail-jest-reporter/README.md

  - It must contain the URL of your TestRail server, username (email address) and password (or API key).
  - This file needs to have all 3 parameters correctly filled.
 ### Use TestRail Milestone
-In first version the Reporter needs you to use milestone.
+The first version of Reporter requires you to use a milestone.
  - Use TestRail Milestone to versioning your tests.
  - **testrail.conf.js** file needs to have Milestone name filled.
 Or <br>it can be specified in [Jest configuration](https://github.com/AntonChaukin/testrail-jest-reporter#jest-configurations)